masc-ucsc/docs/docs/pyrope/07-typesystem.md

 ## Building types

 Each variable can be a basic type.
-In addition, each variable can have a set of constrains from the type system.
+In addition, each variable can have a set of constraints from the type system.
 Pyrope type system constructs to handle types:

-* `type` keyword allows to declare types.
+* `type` keyword allows declaring types.

 * `a does b`: Checks 'a' is a superset or equal to 'b'.
-In the future, the unicode character "\u02287" could be used as an alternative to `does` (`a` &#8839 `b`).
+In the future, the Unicode character "\u02287" could be used as an alternative to `does` (`a` &#8839 `b`).

 * `a:b` is equivalent to `a does b` for type check, but it is also used by type